 - 1. For best reception the location of the receiver should be visible to the operator at all time. - 2.
 The location selected should not be exposed to high levels of electric noise.
 Mounting the receiver next to an unshielded variable frequency drive may cause minor interference.
-Always locate the receiver as far away from the variable frequency drive as possible. - 3.
-Ensure the selected location has adequate space to accommodate the receiver (refer to Fig. 18 on page 31). - 4.
+Always locate the receiver as far away from variable frequency drives as possible. - 3.
+Ensure the selected location has adequate space to accommodate the receiver (refer to Fig. 16). - 4.
 For better reception, make sure the receiver is in an upright position. - 5.
-Drill one hole (8mm in diameter) on the control panel or location where the receiver is to be installed (refer to Fig. 18 on page 31). - 6.
+Drill one hole (8 mm in diameter) on the control panel or location where the receiver is to be installed (refer to Fig. 16). - 6.
 Make sure the bolt is tightened after installation. - 7.
 For system wiring please refer to page 30.